-Almost every small business owner spends too much time focusing on the wrong kind of marketing.
+Almost every small business owner is wasting their time and money on the wrong kind of marketing.

 Here’s why you’re probably making the same mistake, plus an example of what happens, when you switch to the right kind of marketing.

-I’m referring to the dull, obvious stuff that small business owners think of, when they consider marketing.
+I’m referring to the obvious stuff that small business owners think of, when they consider marketing.

 This includes the things they do when business is quiet and they have to do SOMETHING.
 The things that look easy enough for them to try.
 The things they copy from their competitors.
 The predictable, uninspiring messages they put on their websites, newsletters and social media accounts.
 In short: the obvious things that small business owners dabble with.

-That’s not how you grow a business, if you’re serious about building a successful enterprise.
-That’s running blind, hoping you’ll get lucky.
-And it’s why the majority of small businesses go broke and the typical medium-sized business is extremely average.
+That’s not how you grow a business.
+No. That’s running blind, hoping you’ll get lucky.
+And it’s why the majority of small businesses go broke.

 I’m referring to creative marketing.
 You already know what creative marketing looks like.
-It’s what 100% of successful brands do; from the expanding small businesses in your marketplace, to the world’s fastest-growing companies.
+It’s what 100% of successful businesses do; from the expanding small businesses in your marketplace, to the consultants who work from home yet service international brands and earn a fortune.
+It’s also what the world’s fastest-growing brands do and how they stay ahead.

 Here are just a handful of reasons why creative marketing is so powerful.